Coordination of Benefits: Can I Have More Than One Benefit Plan?

 How Do I Set Up Benefits Coordination?

 When you enroll in a group insurance plan, there will be a section on the enrollment form asking if you have comparable coverage under another plan.
-Here’s a glance at our enrollment form to show you:

 If this is your first and only group benefits plan, this section will not apply.
 However, if you have existing coverage, you’ll need to carefully consider how you want the two plans to work together, if at all.